Reviews You Can Rely On

 Value

 The PNW Loam is a very reasonably priced pedal, and they may work well for those with larger feet.
 Overall, though, we feel there are other pedals in our test that are a better value that will work better for people with varying foot sizes.
-The pedal's huge platform makes it easier to get hung up on sections of trail with tight rocks and the bearings spin too freely, and the heads of the pins are too easy to strip with their 2mm size.
+The pedal's huge platform makes it easier to get hung up on sections of trail with tight rocks, the bearings spin too freely, and the heads of the pins are too easy to strip with their 2mm size.

 Conclusion

-There are a lot of great performing pedals on the market and when we add value into the equation, we feel there are other models that perform better than the Loam at a similar price point.
-The Loam certainly gets the job done and is a breeze to service, but we feel its large platform design, free-spinning axle, and weight detract from its otherwise attractive price tag.
+There are a lot of great performing pedals on the market, and when we add value into the equation, we feel there are other models that perform better than the Loam at a similar price point.
+The Loam certainly gets the job done and is a breeze to service, but we feel its large platform design, free-spinning axle, and weight detracts from its otherwise attractive price tag.

 The outside of these pedals took a beating during our testing, but do have a Lifetime Warranty.